WebAssembly/component-model/design/mvp/Concurrency.md

 2. a pointer to a struct used by the runtime to implement the language's thread-local features

-When threads are created explicitly by `thread.new_indirect`, the lifetime of the thread-local storage array ends when the function passed to `thread.new_indirect` returns and thus any linear-memory allocations associated with the thread-local storage array should be eagerly freed by guest code right before returning.
+When threads are created explicitly by `thread.new-indirect`, the lifetime of the thread-local storage array ends when the function passed to `thread.new-indirect` returns and thus any linear-memory allocations associated with the thread-local storage array should be eagerly freed by guest code right before returning.
 Similarly, since each call to an export logically creates a fresh thread, thread-local allocations can be eagerly released when this